Danmcaires/Blog-post/Blog-post.md

 ## The Demo App

-I will use the same application demonstrated in the previous post.
-If you want to know more about the demo app, please visit the [demo app repository](https://github.com/bmuniz-daitan/poc-starlingx-messages)
+I will use the same application demonstrated in the previous post, if you wish to see the previous installment of this series please visit[]().
+If you want to know more about the demo app, please visit the
+[demo app repository](https://github.com/bmuniz-daitan/poc-starlingx-messages)

+## GitOps and FluxCD

+One of the greatest benefits of using FluxCD resources, is the possibility to apply GitOps to your deployments.
+GitOps is a set of practices, such as version control, collaboration, compliance, continuous delivery and apply them on your infrastructure to achieve a certain level of automation.
+GitOps uses a Git repository as a single source of thruth for all of your configurations regarding infrastructure and applications.

+With the use of GitOps through FluxCD you have a set of tools that allows you to enable a reliable and automated approach of deploying and managing infrastruture and applications, improving reproducibility and facilitating maintenance and scalability of your systems

+To know more about FluxCD visit the [official website](https://fluxcd.io).

 ## Deploying the Demo App